 With that explanation, let’s break down the different levels of SFG leads.

 A Leads are the freshest type of life insurance leads SFG agents can purchase.

 According to their Agent Handbook, A Leads are 21 days old or less, and have not been previously purchased by another agent.

-See the chart below to see what levels you would be charged for each type of lead at various agent contract levels.
+See the chart below to see the cost of leads depending various agent contract levels.

-If no sale is made, other insurance agents at Symmetry Financial Group may purchase those A Leads at discount prices.
+If no sale is made, other insurance agents at Symmetry Financial Group may purchase those A Leads at discounted cost.

 Additionally, your SFG agency manager must approve any purchase of A Leads.